 Students will be provided necessary textbooks for courses of instruction without cost.
-In accordance with state law, a list of student supplies and student fees are sent home during the first few weeks of school and can also be found on the Board website.
-Student fees can be paid electronically through EZpay.
+In accordance with State law, a list of student supplies and student fees are sent home during the first few weeks of school and can also be found on the Board website.
 Every effort is made to keep these costs to a minimum.
-Applications for waivers of fees are available in the school office.
-Contact the school office if alternate fee payments need to be made.

-KG - \$20.00 1st - \$20.00 4th - \$20.00
+5th - \$20.00 6th - \$20.00